Tooth Extraction

 • Baby teeth don't fall out in time for the permanent ones to come in

-• Wisdom teeth, also known as third molars, are often removed either before or after they come in.
+• To prevent potential infection. for example...
+Wisdom teeth, also known as third molars, are often removed either before or after they erupt.

 Preparation

-Before taking out a tooth, your dentist will carefully go through your medical and dental history and conduct necessary X-rays.
+Before taking out a tooth, Dr. Affleck will carefully go through your medical and dental history and conduct necessary X-rays.
 X-rays show the tooth's length, shape, and position in relation to the surrounding bone.
-With this information, the dentist can decide the best approach for removal or whether to refer you to an oral surgeon.
+With this information, Dr. Affleck can decide the best approach for removal or whether it is necessary to refer you to an oral surgeon.

 Extraction Process